Becoming Safe for Your Own Longing

 Something that doesn’t need more condemnation.

-They were placed in you by God—to lead you through the flesh toward His Presence.
+Your desires were placed in you by God, to lead you through “the flesh” toward His Presence.

 Through loss.